 We have completed integrated audits of Kronos Worldwide, Inc.'s 2004 and 2005 consolidated financial statements and of its internal control over financial reporting as of December 31, 2005, and an audit of its 2003 consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Our opinions on Kronos Worldwide, Inc.'s 2003, 2004 and 2005 consolidated financial statements and on its internal control over financial reporting as of December 31, 2005, based on our audits, are presented below.
+Our opinions, based on our audits, are presented below.